Counterfeit cash: Police make two arrests, seize equipment

 Detective Sergeant Nathan Marten said anyone who believed they were being passed a counterfeit note should refuse it and notify police.

-“The notes are printed on paper which can tear easily as opposed to legal tender which is printed on polymer.
+“The notes are printed on paper which can tear easily, as opposed to legal tender, which is printed on polymer,” Marten said.

-“When accepting cash retailers are advised to take a ‘look, feel and tilt’ approach to identify a genuine banknote,” Marten said.
+“When accepting cash retailers are advised to take a ‘look, feel and tilt’ approach to identify a genuine banknote.”

-Information on this could be found on the Reserve Bank of NZ website.
+Information on this could be found on the Reserve Bank of New Zealand website.

 Anyone who found they had already received a counterfeit note should put it in an envelope to avoid handling it further and contact the police.